ethereum-optimism/community-hub/src/docs/developers/integration.md

 #### Gotcha: Revert reasons are not returned on `eth_sendRawTransaction` calls

 When `geth` was forked for Optimistic Ethereum, the `geth` had not yet started returning revert reasons for `eth_sendRawTransaction`s.
-Thus, if you want to retrieve a revert reason for a failing L2 transaction on `eth_sendRawTransaction` calls, you will need to make an `eth_call` (e.g. similar to [this](https://github.com/Synthetixio/synthetix/blob/develop/test/optimism/utils/revertOptimism.js)) at the block height for that transaction.
+Thus, if you want to retrieve a revert reason for a failing L2 transaction on `eth_sendRawTransaction` calls, you will need to make an `eth_call`.
+For example, [here](https://github.com/Synthetixio/synthetix/blob/develop/test/optimism/utils/revertOptimism.js) is how Synthetix retrieves the revert reason for contract calls in the OVM.

 ### Testnet Deployment